FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 The Signature Length field is populated with the length (in octets) of the value in the Signature field.

 The Signature field in the new FC segment is a variable length field.
 It contains a digital signature encapsulated in DER format that binds the prefix, its length, and triplet <PASN, CASN, NASN> to the RPKI router certificate corresponding to the FC-BGP speaker.
-The digital signature is computed as follows: Signature=ECDSA(SHA256(PASN, CASN, NASN, Prefix, Prefix Length))
+The digital signature is computed as follows: Signature=ECDSA(SHA256(PASN, CASN, NASN, Prefix, Prefix Length)).
 <!-- TODO: this is not a good way to clarify the calculation of Signature.
 More details are needed, such as AFI, SAFI, and NLRI in Figure 8 in RFC8205. -->

 The signatures within the FC segments of an FC-BGP UPDATE message ensure the protection of crucial information including the AS number of the neighbor involved in the message exchange.
 This information is explicitly included in the generated FC segment.
 Consequently, if an FC-BGP speaker intends to transmit an FC-BGP UPDATE message to multiple BGP neighbors, it MUST generate a distinct FC-BGP UPDATE message for each unique neighbor AS to whom the UPDATE message is being sent.